skitsanos/foxx-builder/README.md

 Inside the _/foxx_ folder will be placed API endpoint path handlers, where every part of the path will be correspondent to a dedicated folder that contains an HTTP method handler.

-Out of the box, _foxx builder_ supports following HTTP methods:
+Out of the box, _foxx builder_ supports the following HTTP methods:
 - GET
 - POST
 - PUT